idaholab/MontePy/doc/source/starting.rst

 Commonly materials are a mixture of other materials.
-For instance a good idea for defining structural materials might be to create a new material for each element, that adds the naturally occurring nuclides of the element, and then mixing those elements together to make steel, zircalloy, etc.
+For instance a good idea for defining structural materials might be to create a new material for each element, that adds the naturally occurring nuclides of the element, and then mixing those elements together to make steel, zircaloy, etc.
-This mixing is done with :class:`~imontepy.materials.Materials.mix`.
+This mixing is done with :class:`~montepy.materials.Materials.mix`.
 Note this is a method of ``Materials`` and not ``Material``.

 .. note::